knowit/snappysense/util/config-compiler/README.md

 * `mqtt-username`, key=14, string, the username for user+password authentication
 * `mqtt-password`, key=15, string, the password for user+password authentication

+TODO: `mqtt-auth` could be translated from a string in the surface language to an integer in the binary representation, this would be easier for the backend.
+It would make it a new kind of thing in the compiler though.

 ### Statement `set <variable> @<value>`

 From version 1.0.0.